A Multilevel Stochastic Approximation Algorithm for Value-at-Risk and Expected Shortfall Estimation: Financial case studies

-We now assess the convergence results of~\eqref{approximate:sgd:algorithm} and~\eqref{eq:ml} numerically.
-This is done through stylized financial setups, where the probability measure $\mathbb{P}$ in the paper is used for all pricing and risk computations.
-For comparative and assessment purposes, the numerical settings we are interested in allow to retrieve the VaR and ES either analytically or through Algorithms~\ref{alg:robbins-monro},~\ref{alg:nested-sa} or~\ref{alg:mlsa}.
-Recall that real life scenarios nonetheless lack analytical formulas and prohibit the recourse to Algorithm~\ref{alg:robbins-monro}.
-The code producing the results exhibited in the next sections is available at \href{https://github.com/azarlouzi/mlsa}{\tt github.com/azarlouzi/mlsa}.
+We now assess the convergence results of NSA and MLSA numerically.
+This is done through stylised financial setups, where the probability measure $\mathbb{P}$ in the paper is used for all pricing and risk computations.
+For comparative and assessment purposes, the numerical settings we are interested in allow to retrieve the VaR and ES either ana\-lytically or through Algorithms~\ref{alg:robbins-monro}, \ref{alg:nested-sa} or~\ref{alg:mlsa}.
+Recall that real-life scenarios nonetheless lack analytical formulas and prohibit the recourse to Algorithm~\ref{alg:robbins-monro}.
+The code producing the results exhibited next is available at \texttt{github.com/azarlouzi/mlsa}.